evil-inject0r/Source-Engine-2019/README.md

 4. Run src/materialsystem/stdshaders/buildallshaders.bat, then build stdshader projects.

-5. Edit game/make_dir_junction.bat with your HL2 install directory if needed and Run.
-This is needed because the VPK support is a bit different from Source 2013.
+## 64-bit

+64-bit support is being worked on.
+In the current state the entire codebase compiles as 64-bit but it cannot be started at this point.
+Feel free to contribute with a pull request.

+Run ``createallprojects-x64.bat`` to create 64-bit projects.
+To build 64-bit projects you need to run ``build-solution-x64.bat`` through the [Microsoft Developer Command Prompt for VS2019](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs).

 You can run the engine with run_mod_hl2.bat or run_hl2r.bat.

-### Linux and MacOS
+## Linux

-Linux and MacOS support is currently being worked on in the posix-support branch.
-Feel free to contribute with pull-requests!
+Linux support is currently being worked on in the posix-support branch.
+Feel free to contribute with pull-requests.

-## How you can help

-### Supporting Non-Windows Platforms
-The Source Engine was built heavily Windows-oriented, as it uses DirectX as it's graphics API which is only available on Windows, Xbox, Xbox 360 and the Xbox One.
-This is the major obstacle in supporting other platforms.
-To bring support to other platforms; we need an experienced graphics programmer who can work with OpenGL or Vulkan as these graphics APIs are universal, other than that some platform-specific code may be required.
+## Contributing

+Feel free to contribute to the project with pull requests.
+They will be reviewed and merged as fast as possible.